-mendelian genetics: Definition, Overview, Synonyms, Examples, Process, Factors, Topics
+Mendelian Genetics: Definition, Overview, Synonyms, Examples, Process, Factors, Topics

-mendelian genetics: Definition, Overview, Synonyms, Examples, Process, Factors, Topics
+Mendelian Genetics: Definition, Overview, Synonyms, Examples, Process, Factors, Topics

-Edited By Irshad Anwar | Updated on Sep 19, 2024 12:13 PM IST
+Edited By Irshad Anwar | Updated on Nov 14, 2024 04:21 PM IST

-What Are Mendelian Genetics?
+What are Mendelian Genetics?

 Mendelian genetics is the study of genes and their attributes as they are passed from one generation to another.
 It gets its name from Gregor Mendel.
 The science of genetics provides support for classical genetics and is very instrumental in helping to unlock how the mechanics of inheritance work.
-Mendelian genetics cannot be compromised when studying biology, simply because it explains how these features are transmitted from one generation to another and how variation is brought into a population.
+Mendelian inheritance cannot be compromised when studying biology, simply because it explains how these features are transmitted from one generation to another and how variation is brought into a population.

 Gregor Mendel, an Austrian monk, conducted groundbreaking experiments in the 19th century that contributed tremendously to knowledge about heredity.
 Besides setting up the very fundamentals of heredity himself, he did the thorough task of cross-breeding pea plants and documented the pattern of inheritance of their different traits.
 His work, generally overlooked during his lifetime, later founded the base of modern genetics.